Police car: Armored vehicle

-A police armored vehicle, also known as a SWAT vehicle, tactical vehicle, or rescue vehicle, is an armored vehicle used in a police capacity.
-They are typically four-wheeled armored vehicles with similar configurations to military light utility vehicles, infantry mobility vehicles, MRAPs, or armoured personnel carriers, albeit lacking mounted weaponry.
-As their name implies, they are typically used to transport police tactical units such as SWAT teams, though they may also be used in riot control or to establish police presence at events.
+A police armored vehicle, also called a SWAT vehicle, tactical vehicle, or rescue vehicle, is an armored vehicle used in a police capacity.
+They are typically four-wheeled armored vehicles with similar configurations to military light utility vehicles, infantry mobility vehicles, internal security vehicles, MRAPs, or similar armored personnel carriers, that lack mounted and installed weaponry.
+As their name suggests, they are typically used to transport police tactical units such as SWAT teams, though they may also be used in riot control or to establish police presence at events.

 Mobile command center

-A mobile command center, also known as an emergency operations center, mobile command post, or mobile police station, is a truck used to provide a central command center at the scene of an incident, or to establish a visible police presence or temporary police station at an event.
+A mobile command center, also called an emergency operations center, mobile command post, or mobile police station, is a truck used to provide a central command center at the scene of an incident, or to establish a visible police presence or temporary police station at an event.

 Bomb disposal vehicle

-A bomb disposal vehicle is a vehicle used by bomb disposal squads to transport equipment and bomb disposal robots, or to store bombs for later disposal.
+A bomb disposal vehicle is a vehicle used by bomb disposal squads to transport equipment such as bomb disposal robots, or to store bombs for later disposal.
 They are often vans or trucks, typically with at least one bomb containment chamber installed in the rear of the vehicle, and ramps to allow bomb disposal robots to access the vehicle.
 Bomb disposal vehicles are generally not explosive-resistant and are only used for transporting explosives for disposal, not actively disposing of them.